 However, stingers themselves are also considerably heavier empty than typical combinations.
 Bunting said his 2006 Western Star with a 2019 Cottrell nine-car trailer that includes a 3-car head rack weighs 45,000 pounds empty.

 “You’re not really putting heavy stuff on them, but they’re still very easy to get overweight,” he said, especially hauling big dually and other pickups.
 "You start hauling Teslas and electric cars with those big batteries, you’re definitely going to be overweight.
 Will nine vehicles fit on my trailer?
 Yeah, but I might be at 84,000 pounds, depending on the cars.”

 When looking at a stinger-steer setup, tractor and trailer altogether, Bunting said, brand-new haulers are “bumping $350,000-$400,000.”
 A friend of his recently got into a 2022 Peterbilt car hauler through a lease-purchase program, and his payments for the first three years are $6,000 a month.
 “And that’s before he puts the first drop of fuel into it.
 His insurance is easily $1,000 a month.
 He’s out $7,000 a month before he hauls his first load or drops the first fuel into it.”

 Soza's high-mount, eight-car Cottrell 5308 XL trailers run his business about $125,000 brand-new apiece, he said.
 Turner, who hauls with high-mount, eight-car Wally-Mo trailers, said he priced out a new trailer earlier this year and it was $110,000.

 Soza noted the electric-car advantage as well.
-With a high-mount trailer, "stingers are only taking seven or eight electric cars because of the weight.
-We can still do seven or eight electric cars and be fine with weight.”
+"Stingers are only taking seven or eight electric cars because of the weight," he said.
+With a high-mount trailer, "we can still do seven or eight electric cars and be fine with weight.”

 Maintenance, fuel, insurance costs in car haul